-Plastic Properties Table
+Plastic Properties Descriptions

 Hardness, Izod impact, light transmittance, tensile strength and more.
 What is' coefficient of friction’, ‘Izod impact’, or ‘tensile strength’?